gthparch/MacSim-User-Guide/readme.md

 ## Scripts for running Macsim
 `macsim.py` is a python script that I used to run multiple macsim simulations at the same time.
+Be careful before running, it is only for demonstration purposes and there are some hardcoded paths.
 ### Usage
 usage: `python3 macsim.py`
 ```